Visiting the Vatican for the first time ? The best way to see the Vatican City

 Your best bet?
 November and February are perhaps the lightest on crowds, although avoid Valentine’s Day as those on a romantic visit to Rome may pop over to enjoy the delights of the Vatican.

-Tip 2 / Enjoy the benefits of the Vatican Pass
+Tip 2 / Enjoy the benefits of a Vatican Pass

 The Rome and Vatican Pass (check prices here) is a great option for those who want to manage their budget and not miss out on the key attractions.
 You’ll perhaps take a look at some sights that you would never have bothered paying for before, and you have the added advantage of a city travel card that will help you navigate your way to the Vatican.